-In response to the state’s continuing COVID-19 disaster declaration, the Texas Medical Board (TMB) adopted a new emergency rule allowing for refills of prescriptions for chronic pain patients who recently saw their doctor via telemedicine.
+The Texas Medical Board (TMB) has extended a waiver that allows for refills of prescriptions for chronic pain patients who recently saw their doctor via telemedicine.

-The new rule, which went into effect Nov.
-3, continues allowing telephone refills of prescriptions of scheduled drugs for a physician’s established chronic pain patients “as long as the patient has been seen by the prescribing physician or health professional … in the last 90 days either in-person or via telemedicine using audio and video two-way communication,” TMB said in a release.
-The previous rule allowing such refills expired Nov.
-1.
+The rule continues allowing telephone refills of prescriptions of scheduled drugs for a physician’s established chronic pain patients “as long as the patient has been seen by the prescribing physician or health professional … in the last 90 days either in-person or via telemedicine using audio and video two-way communication,” TMB said in a release.
+The rule had been set to expire Jan.
+3.

 More information on the board’s pandemic-related activity is available on its COVID-19 response page.